Introduction

 TikTok's response to the fine

-TikTok has strongly contested the DPC's findings and announced plans to appeal the decision in full.
-The company expressed disappointment at being "singled out despite relying on the same legal mechanism employed by thousands of other companies providing services in Europe."
+Whilst TikTok maintains that it has never received a request for European user data from the Chinese authorities, TikTok has strongly contested the DPC’s findings and announced plans to appeal the decision in full.
+The company expressed disappointment at being “singled out despite relying on the same legal mechanism employed by thousands of other companies providing services in Europe.”

 Christine Grahn, TikTok’s head of public policy and government relations for Europe, emphasized that the company “has never received a request for European user data from the Chinese authorities, and has never provided European user data to them.”